Tencent/tinker/README.md

 How to install tinker? learn more at the sample [SampleApplicationLike](https://github.com/Tencent/tinker/blob/master/tinker-sample-android/app/src/main/java/tinker/sample/android/app/SampleApplicationLike.java).

-For proguard, we have already change the proguard config automatic, and also generate the multiDex keep proguard file for you.
+For proguard, we have already made the proguard config automatic, and tinker will also generate the multiDex keep proguard file for you.

 For more tinker configurations, learn more at the sample [app/build.gradle](https://github.com/Tencent/tinker/blob/master/tinker-sample-android/app/build.gradle).